JordiPolo/merrow/README.md

 ## Configuration

-Jackal reads a list of repositories and an access tocken from the ~/.merrow.yml file.
+Merrow reads a list of repositories and an access tocken from the ~/.merrow.yml file.
 The file looks like this:

 ---